 Naboo N-1 Fighter

 If not for the wimpy yellow paint job, the N-1 Fighter would be a design worthy of fighting alongside the X-Wings of the Rebel Alliance.
 Used in The Phantom Menace to defeat the Trade Federation, these Star Wars ships are the primary military weapon of the Naboo.
 The big engines mounted on the side scream World War II fighter pilot, all the ship’s really missing are some flames or better yet, a pin-up girl painted on the side of it.

 Delta-7 Aethersprite-Class Light Interceptor

-Also known as the Jedi Starfighter, the Delta-7 is the most common mode of battle transport for Jedi Knights in the age of the old republic.
-Obi Wan flies one on his missions in Attack of the Clones and so do a lot of the other Jedi.
+Also known as the Jedi Starfighter, the Delta-7 is the most common mode of battle transport for Jedi Knights in the age of the Old Republic.
+Obi Wan flies one on his missions in Star Wars: Attack of the Clones and so do a lot of the other Jedi.
 Some Jedi even give them customized paint jobs suited to their planet of origin and personality.
 The ship uses an attachable booster ring, when it wants to travel through hyperspace.

 Recusant-Class Light Destroyer

 This Star Wars ship was also known as the Commerce Guild Destroyer and the Separatist Destroyer, the Recusant class was used heavily during the Clone Wars.
 Most notably Recusant class ships sometimes served as General Grievous‘s command ship during battles.